Battle of Jalula: Rashidun troops deployment

-Baladhuri also mentions very briefly a composition which is similar to that of Ahmad ibn A'tham's, except he includes Jarir bin Abdullah.
+Baladhuri also mentions very briefly a composition which is similar to that of Ahmad ibn A'tham's, except he includes Jarir ibn Abd Allah.

 Battle

-The battle began with Muslim's frontal attack; after engaging for some time Muslims feint a retreat and fell back in an organized manner.
-Mihran, sensing the time is on hand to launch an offensive for him, ordered the entrenchments to be bridged.
-Once the Persian army had attained the battle formation he ordered a general attack.
+The battle began with the Muslims' frontal attack; after engaging for some time Muslims feigned a retreat and fell back in an organized manner.
+Mihran, sensing the time is on hand to launch an offensive, ordered the entrenchments to be bridged.
+Once the Persian army had attained the battle formation, he ordered a general attack.

-Up till now the battle had progressed as both commanders had planned.
+Up till then the battle had progressed as both commanders had planned.
 Once Mihran engaged his troops in an open battlefield, Hashim decided to carry out his manoeuvre.
-He dispatched a strong cavalry regiment under one of his most illustrious cavalry commanders; Qaqa ibn Amr, to capture the bridge over the entrenchments.
-The bridge was not heavily guarded as virtually all the Persian troops available were used to assault Muslim's main body.
+He dispatched a strong cavalry regiment under one of his most illustrious cavalry commanders, Qaqa ibn Amr, to capture the bridge over the entrenchments.
+The bridge was not heavily guarded as virtually all the Persian troops available were used to assault the main body of the Muslim army.

-Qaqa manoeuvred around Persian right flank and quickly captured the bridge at their rear.
+Qaqa manoeuvred around the Persian right flank and quickly captured the bridge at their rear.
 The news of a strong Muslim cavalry detachment in their rear was a serious setback to Persian morale.

-Hashim launched a frontal attack with Muslim infantry while Qaqa stuck at Persian rear with his cavalry.
+Hashim launched a frontal attack with Muslim infantry while Qaqa stuck at the Persian rear with his cavalry.
 Persian troops were trapped between the Muslim army and the natural barriers on the battlefield.
 Nevertheless, thousands of them managed to escape and reached the Jalula fortress.